Slicer/Slicer/Docs/user_guide/modules/retiredmodules.md

 The modules listed below have been retired and are no longer present in 3D Slicer.
 This page exists as a convenient marker for historical details about retired modules.

-Retiring modules reduces burden on slicer developers.
+Retiring modules reduces burden on Slicer developers.

 A short list of reasons why a module may have been retired: